 Colleen Gara/Getty Images

-The Big Bad Wolf is a myth.
+The Big Bad Wolf is a Myth

 In 1697, Charles Perrault published a collection of eight folktales referred to as The Tales of Mother Goose.
 One of the folktales, Little Red Riding Hood, features a cunning wolf that deceives a young girl and then devours both she and her Grandmother.
 The centuries-old fairy tale remains a popular children's story to this day, establishing the mythical Big Bad Wolf as one of the most infamous villains ever written.